- T 020 8769 7409

 - E firstname.lastname@example.org

-Our team have many years of experience in this field and have a special interest in women’s health, fertility and pregnancy.
+Our team has many years of experience in this field and has a special interest in women’s health, fertility and pregnancy.
 Their skills also include added expertise in areas such as naturopathy, nutritional advice, massage and reflexology.
-Over this time women have come for advice on how to improve their health, physiologically, nutritionally and emotionally, and for all the vital stages from pre-conception, conception, pregnancy and childbirth.
+Over this time, women have come for advice on how to improve their health, physiologically, nutritionally and emotionally, and for all the vital stages from pre-conception, conception, pregnancy and childbirth.

 Traditional Chinese Medicine uses acupuncture to treat the following conditions:

-While we can offer help to any of the above conditions, we will mention a few key areas that we feel are worth particularly mentioning:
+While we can help any of the above conditions, we will mention a few key areas that we feel are worth particularly mentioning:

 If the baby is positioned head up instead of head down (breech) or head down but facing your tummy (occiput posterior) instead of your back (occiput anterior – the ideal position) acupuncture treatment can use the application of warmth using a moxa stick (a herb compacted into a cigar shaped stick) over an acupuncture point.
 We can teach you how to administer moxa treatment yourself (or be able to instruct your partner) and recommend a period of self-care with a review appointment during this time.

 Treatment increases foetal activity and some studies in China have shown it to be up to 90% effective in turning a baby from breech to normal position.

 From about 30 weeks, your ante-natal appointments may reveal a breech position.
 Acupuncture is ideally given at 34-36 weeks gestation, as there is more space for the baby to turn in, but we have also known babies to turn after this time.
 We stop acupuncture and moxa when the baby’s position has changed.